QUESTION 1. (Actually a whole series of related questions)

 We now have a web page about this very subject.
 Go to the

-"Getting Sky in Spain page."
+"Getting Sky or Freesat in Spain page."

 DISH SIZES IN SPAIN.